-Sarajevo, the capital of Bosnia& Herzegovina, is an increasingly popular location for travellers and tourists.
-It is perfect for a weekend city break or even a relaxing week-long holiday, given the wealth of culture and attractions that the city has to offer.
-Sarajevo is growing as an important European city, and has an excellent range of hotels to cater towards visitors looking for modern luxury or traditional comfort.
-Here’s our suggestions of the 10 best boutique, luxury and cultural hotels in the city.
+Sarajevo is perfect for a weekend break or even a relaxing week-long holiday, given the wealth of cultural attractions that the city has to offer.
+Highlights include Gazi Husrev-beg Mosque, the Latin Bridge, the Kovači Memorial Cemetery, and the Pijaca Markale, one of the city’s biggest local bazaars.
+The metropolis has an excellent range of hotels catering towards visitors looking for modern luxury or traditional comfort.
+Here are some of our suggestions for the best boutique hotels in the city.

-Set within the Old Town area and near to a number of sightseeing spots, is City Boutique Hotel, a luxury hotel with 19 modern and comfortable rooms.
-The rooms are spacious with contemporary bathrooms and the hotel features a delightful roof terrace open to all visitors that provides lovely views of the surrounding area.
-Given the small size of the hotel, the service is personal and friendly.
+Set within the Old Town area and near several prime sightseeing spots, City Boutique Hotel is a luxury hotel with 19 modern, spacious and comfortable rooms with contemporary bathrooms, while the hotel features a delightful roof terrace with sublime views of the surrounding area.
+Given the small size of this property, the service is top-notch.
 Breakfast is included, and there is also a bar offering drinks for guests to enjoy on the terrace.

-The recently renovated Garni Hotel Konak is situated in the heart of Sarajevo’s Old Town.
+If you’re looking for an authentic and personal experience, the Garni Hotel Konak in the heart of Sarajevo’s Old Town hits the mark.
 The interior design is modern but with some traditional touches, such as the carved wood pieces and copper objects that are in keeping with the Old Town atmosphere.
 The hotel is small and personal, with a free breakfast buffet and airport pick-ups available.

-Hotel Lula is a quaint and cultural hotel near to Sarajevo’s Old Town.
-It has seven rooms, which makes the hotel quiet and peaceful and it is decorated with traditional Bosnian paintings and patterns.
-It is set within a traditional building, with only two floors and typical white-wash walls and terracotta roof tiles.
-The breakfast, which is included, offers local items such as traditional breads and Bosnian coffee.
+Looking for a peaceful place to lay your head for the night?
+Look no further than Hotel Lula.
+This quaint and cultural property near Sarajevo’s Old Town has just seven rooms, with traditional Bosnian interiors running throughout.
+It is set within a traditional building, with only two floors and typical whitewashed walls and terracotta roof tiles.
+The breakfast, which is included, offers local items such as traditional bread and Bosnian coffee.

-Exclusive Apartments Bistrick is a selection of stylish, self-catered apartments in the southern part of the city.
-The apartments have two bedrooms and feature a bathroom and kitchen, some also include a private terrace.
-The complex is nestled into the hills, with great views of the city and relaxing landscaped gardens.
+Exclusive Apartments Bistrick serves up a selection of stylish, self-catered apartments in the southern part of the city.
+Each one has two bedrooms and features a bathroom and kitchen, and some also include a private terrace.
+The complex is nestled into the hills, with great views of the city and beautiful landscaped gardens.
 All the apartments are generously proportioned, with modern and contemporary fixtures and fittings.
-A great option to enjoy visiting Sarajevo while taking in a more local atmosphere, away from the tourists.
+It’s a great option to enjoy visiting Sarajevo while taking in a more local atmosphere, away from the main tourist spots.

-Hotel Boutique 36 is found near to the Old Town and is a small boutique hotel with comfortable and contemporary rooms.
-Regular rooms are available, as are studio apartments and the hotel offers free wifi, a breakfast buffet, and airport transfers.
-The central location of this hotel, just a five minute walk from the central tourist area, makes it a fantastic option for those wishing to be at the centre of the action.
+Hotel Boutique 36, found near the Old Town, is a small boutique hotel with comfortable and contemporary rooms.
+Regular rooms are available, as are studio apartments, and the hotel offers free wifi, a breakfast buffet and airport transfers.
+The central location of this hotel, just a five-minute walk from the central tourist area, makes it a fantastic option for those wishing to be at the heart of the action.